-If you like my code and it soothes an otherwise unscratchable itch, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot by following the Donate button below to PayPal.
+If you like my code and find it useful, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot by following the Donate button below to PayPal.
 Thanks!

 Complete user / group / privs management.
 Features:

 - Add / edit / list users, with content counts alongside each user

 - Search, sort, or filter the users (standard Txp pagination result depths apply)

 - Quickly find accounts with certain characteristics (e.g. self-registered spam accounts with 0 articles)

 - Perform multi-edits: change privilege / reset pass / delete